-Henley Centre for Entrepreneurship - Student Business Incubator and Entrepreneurship Hub
+Henley Centre for Entrepreneurship - Start-Up Business Incubator and Entrepreneurship Hub

 The HCfE manages both the 'Entrepreneurship Hub' and the 'Henley Start-Up Business Incubator' to provide support to students and recent graduates who have set up, or are in the process of setting up, a business.